Mohamedhazeem/Clock_JS/README.md

 # Clock_JS

-This is a simple using JavaScript, HTML and CSS.
+This is a simple Analog Clock using JavaScript, HTML and CSS.